ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 mothers are not. to a good degree, qualifi­
 ed to discharge the duties of the homo work
 ol educution.
 IUv.
 S. Dyer.
-It has been remarked that &#x27; th
+It has been remarked that &#x27; the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_desdemona_ver01:data:sn83035487:00237283776:1850031601:0051/pct:52.712072,79.612258,13.805057,12.945591/!600,600/0/default.jpg"/>
 </td>